-A Essential Fatty Acids do not operate in isolation in the body, but often interact with each other, balancing out each others effects.
+Essential Fatty Acids do not operate in isolation in the body but often interact with each other, balancing out each other's effects.
 This means that optimal Omega-3 intake is often described in terms of a ratio of balance with Omega-6 EFAs, rather than an absolute figure on its own.
 Nutritional research suggests that the body requires an Omega-6 to Omega-3 EFA ratio of 4:11 or less to maintain general health and wellbeing.

 Q What are some of the symptoms of low Omega-3 EFA levels?

-A The typical Western diet contains little fish or seafood, and provides an Omega-6 to Omega-3 EFA ratio of 15:12, which is significantly out of balance with the research-suggested level.
+The typical Western diet contains little fish or seafood and provides an Omega-6 to Omega-3 EFA ratio of 15:12, which is significantly out of balance with the research-suggested level.
 This can result in low Omega-3 EFA levels, which may cause joint discomfort, swelling